The PDO Wine of Cahors

 - Quercy vineyard

-The Cahors vineyard destination in the Lot Valley
+The vineyard destination of Cahors in the Lot Valley

 Labeled Vineyards & Discoveries since 2013, the Vineyards destination of Cahors in the Lot Valley extends over the 45 municipalities making up the territory of the AOP Cahors, or nearly 4 hectares.
 It's from Catus in Villesèque and Soturac in Arcambal, which is staged the diversity of the soils giving their own signature to the wines.
 Between causses and valleys, the vineyard has always been intimately linked to the river Lot.
 From these terroirs and know-how are born identity and striking landscapes, available to you since the points of view located on the slopes or boats still sailing on the Lot.

 Rich in its constructions, tools and viticultural know-how, but also in its natural and taste heritage, the vineyard will delight you, whether you are in love with old stones or gastronomy.

 Culture lovers will appreciate the presence of the Grand Site Occitanie “ Cahors – Vallée du Lot” with its three large emblematic hearts, two of which are located directly on the territory of the AOP: Cahors, City of Art and History, and Puy-l'Eveque, perched medieval city, but also Saint-Cirq-Lapopie, one of the Most Beautiful Villages in France to the east of the vineyard.

 The many dedicated festivities and the tasting of quality local products will allow you to discover the wine of Cahors other.